Oltrepò Pavese: Gastronomy

-A well-known speciality of area are the local sparkling wines, whose various levels of carbonation are catogoized into three levels: vivace, frizzante, and spumante.
+A well-known speciality of area are the local sparkling wines, whose various levels of carbonation are categorized into three levels: vivace, frizzante and spumante.
 Both reds and whites can be sparkling to various degrees, and can be made in either a dry or sweeter style.
 The most famous local wine, the Bonarda, is fruity but not sweet, in contrast to Lambrusco, a red sparkling wine which often has higher residual sugar levels.
-A local, more 'classical' wine is the Buttafuoco, the production of which is restricted to a small area in the North of the Oltrepò.
+A local, more 'classical' wine is the Buttafuoco, the production of which is restricted to a small area in the north of the Oltrepò.
 A typical sweet red wine of the area is the Sangue di Giuda.
-A handful of regional spumantes—often made in the 'metodo classico' method, which originated in Champagne—have been vinted to a standard that qualifies them for DOCG categorization.
+A handful of regional spumanti—often made in the metodo classico, which is used for Champagne—have been vinted to a standard that qualifies them for DOCG categorization.

-Regional dishes use the seasonal ingredients like mushrooms and truffles, the local meats of rabbit, wild boar etc. One of typical dishes is the Sunday's "pranzo" or lunch in which all of the servings of the Italian menu (antipasti, primi, secondi, contorni, dolci) pass by, sometimes even twice.
-The Oltrepò region is also recognized for its cured meats, such as "coppa", and even has Varzi salame, which is a protected product, much like Parmesan cheese or Prosecco.
+Regional dishes use the seasonal ingredients such as mushrooms and truffles, the local meats of rabbit, wild boar etc. One of typical dishes is the Sunday's lunch in which all of the servings of the Italian menu (antipasti, primi, secondi, contorni, dolci) pass by, sometimes even twice.
+The Oltrepò region is also recognized for its cured meats, such as coppa, and even has salame di Varzi, which is a protected product.

+Belonging to the Oltrepò Pavese are agnolotti pavesi, a type of stuffed pasta.
+The filling of the agnolotti pavesi is based on Pavese stew.
+The recipe for this stuffed pasta is characterized by influences from Piedmontese and Piacentino cuisine, characteristics of areas that border the Oltrepò Pavese.
+The shape of the pasta was based on the Piedmontese agnolotti, and the filling of Pavese stew is based on stracotto alla piacentina, which is the filling for Piacentino anolini.
+Piedmontese agnolotti, in particular, differ from the agnolotti pavesi due to the filling, which is instead based on roast meat.
+Agnolotti pavesi is a typical dish of the Christmas tradition, and are consumed during celebrations and important occasions.